 The patterns vary with difficulty, but with a little practice, they can be accomplished by all skill levels.
 The Techniques section at the back covers all the how-to’s from how to hold your needles to creating short rows to knitting intarsia.
 The colored photos are great visual instructors and combined with the easy to follow step-by-step written instructions, you’ll be on your way to mastering your knitting abilities.

 You’ll also learn the different yarn fibers, including specialty and unusual yarns.
 Each of these yarns has its own weight which determines what size of needles you’ll need to use.
 Plus it covers other equipment or gadgets that are quite useful or just make knitting a little easier.
 I love how well organized this section is.
 It starts you off with the key techniques and then introduces you to basic and then more detailed stitches and techniques.
 You can always fall back on these instructions as a reference.

 All the patterns are attractive and you’ll just want to dive in and make them all.
-You can choose from making scarves, hats, mittens, headbands, sweaters, coasters, baskets, blankets, pillow, toys or socks.
+You can choose from making scarves, hats, mittens, headbands, sweaters, coasters, baskets, blankets, pillows, toys, or socks.
 Each of the patterns has a vivid photo of the finished project along with written instructions.
 Some of the patterns also include a graph which I enjoy and find easier and faster to follow than written instructions.